eliona-smart-building-assistant/abb-free-at-home-app/README.md

 This app creates Eliona asset types and attribute sets during initialization.

-The data is written for each KentixONE device, structured into different subtypes of Elinoa assets.
+The data is written for each device, structured into different subtypes of Elinoa assets.
 The following subtypes are defined:

 - `Info`: Static data which provides information about a device like address and firmware info.
 - `Status`: Device status information, like battery level.
-- `Input`: Current locations and values reported by Kontakt.io sensors.
+- `Input`: Current values reported by ABB-free@home sensors.

 ### Continuous asset creation ###

-Assets for all devices connected to the Template account are created automatically when the configuration is added.
+Assets for all devices connected to the ABB-free@home account are created automatically when the configuration is added.

 To select which assets to create, a filter could be specified in config.
 The schema of the filter is defined in the `openapi.yaml` file.